Next week, after the Yankees took 3 out of 4 from the Red Sox at Yankee Stadium II, the Hundred Year War will be renewed.

 The ballpark's interior isn’t all that well-lit, compared even to the recently-demolished New York parks, let alone all the newer parks that seem so much more open.
 This may seem a little intimidating.
 Well, to hell with that: We are Yankee Fans, we're not going to be afraid of a mere building.

 One good thing you can do is look for the Jimmy Fund boxes.
 The Dana-Farber Cancer Institute has run the fund since 1948, when the Boston Braves pitched in to raise money for a kid named Einar Gustafsson, then 12 years old and a patient of the Institute’s founder, Dr. Sidney Farber.
-Gustafsson was called Jimmy not so much because of his decidedly non-English name, but to protect his privacy.
-In the first year, $200,000 was raised for cancer research – over $1.8 million in today’s money.
+Gustafsson was called the much more generic "Jimmy" not so much because he had a decidedly non-English name (in the post-World War II era, a decidedly patriotic, pro-America time), but to protect his privacy.
+In the first year, $200,000 was raised for cancer research – just under $2 million in today’s money.

-Incredibly, considering the state of cancer treatments at the time, not only did Einar “Jimmy” Gustafsson survive, but lived to take part in the Fund’s 50th Anniversary celebrations in 1998, his anonymity no longer necessary.
-He lived until 2001, age 65, dead not from cancer but a stroke.
+Incredibly, considering the state of cancer treatments at the time, not only did Einar “Jimmy” Gustafsson survive, but he lived to take part in the Fund’s 50th Anniversary celebrations in 1998, his anonymity no longer necessary.
+He lived until 2001, age 65, dying not from cancer but a stroke.

-In 1995, the Sox admitted that "everybody" may have been right, and relabeled the pole as 310 feet.
-Left-center is 379, straightaway center is 390, the right-field corner (the deepest part of the park) is 420, right-center is 383, straightaway right is 380, and then the fence (only 3 feet high, as was that at the old Yankee Stadium before the 1973-76 renovation, allowing more home runs but also more catches preventing them), curves so that the right field pole is just 302, the shortest distance in the major leagues.
+In 1995, the Sox admitted that "everybody" may have been right, and relabeled the pole as 310 feet -- still longer than the WWII pilot said it was.
+Left-center is 379, straightaway center is 390, the right-field corner (the deepest part of the park) is 420, right-center is 383, straightaway right is 380, and to the right of that, the fence (only 3 feet high, as was the one at the old Yankee Stadium before the 1973-76 renovation, allowing more home runs but also more catches preventing them), curves so that the right field pole is just 302, the shortest distance in the major leagues.
 But don't let that fool you: Straightaway right makes it tough for a lefthanded hitter, even such Red Sox greats as Tris Speaker, Ted Williams, Carl Yastrzemski, Wade Boggs and David Ortiz.

 You may hear references to the foul poles.
-The one in right field is Pesky’s Pole: Johnny Pesky led the American League in hits 3 times (at a time when just leading the team, with Ted Williams on it, in hits was amazing), but hit just 17 home runs in his entire career; 6 of these were curled around this pole, although none were actually hit off it.
+The one in right field is Pesky’s Pole: Johnny Pesky led the American League in hits 3 times (at a time when just leading the team, with Williams on it, in hits was amazing), but hit just 17 home runs in his entire career; 6 of these were curled around this pole, although none were actually hit off it.
 So the nickname is ironic, kind of like naming the left-field pole at Yankee Stadium after John Flaherty.
-Mel Parnell, a Sox pitcher and teammate of Pesky's, later became a Sox broadcaster and, on the air, called it "Pesky's Pole."
+Mel Parnell, a Sox pitcher and teammate of Pesky's, later became a Sox broadcaster and called it "Pesky's Pole" during a broadcast.
 The name was unofficial until 2006, when the Sox declared it official.

 The one in left field is named Fisk’s Pole, and if you’ve ever seen the video of Carlton Fisk “doing the Fenway Twist” to end Game 6 of the 1975 World Series, you’ll know why.
 One of the amazing things about Fenway Park is that, as much past as the place has, and as much as it nods in the direction of that past, the Fisk Pole, to the top of the Monster, is lit up with bright yellow neon.
 Rather a modern touch by the standards of this park.

 Food.
 On Yawkey Way, you’ll see a few small eateries, including a Cuban-themed barbecue stand named El Tiante, after Luis Tiant.
 Sometimes he's there, signing autographs, like Greg Luzinski in Philadelphia or Boog Powell in Baltimore, although I'm not sure if he's as involved in running it as the Bull and Boog are with theirs.
-But as Cuban food is too spicy for me, I won’t eat there anyway.
-(Nothing against Tiant: He’s one of the few Red Sox, past or present, who doesn’t sicken me.
+But as Cuban food is too spicy for me, I won’t eat there.
+(It's nothing against Tiant: He was a great pitcher and a great character, and he's one of the few Red Sox, past or present, who doesn’t sicken me.
 Besides, he did leave them to come to the Yankees for the 1979 and '80 seasons, though he always did look weird in a Yankee uniform.
 Then again, he looked weird in any uniform.)

 On the inside, no frills.
-Standard ballpark fare, and while Fenway Franks have a nasty reputation (even Drew Barrymore turned one down in the U.S. film version of Fever Pitch), I’ve actually liked them on my visits.
+Standard ballpark fare, and while Fenway Franks have a nasty reputation (even Drew Barrymore turned one down in Fever Pitch), I’ve actually liked them on my visits.
 And one major advantage (at least for me) that Fenway has over Yankee Stadium (old or new): It has Dunkin Donuts, complete with lattes and coolattas.

 If you want something a little better, there are plenty of places to eat and drink around Kenmore Square, to visit after the game.
 However, you’ll be better off getting back to your hotel, changing out of your Yankee gear, and finding a place near your hotel and going there in neutral clothing.

 (The New York Giants refused to play the Sox in the 1904 World Series, which was then canceled.
 Officially, the Sox can't and don't claim to be 1904 World Champions, while the Giants' claim to that title is still visible on the plaque at the Polo Grounds Towers, roughly where that park's home plate was.
-But let's get real: The Giants chickened out, and if that's not a forfeit, I don't know what is.)
+But the Giants no longer claim it in their present, San Francisco form.
+And let's get real: The 1904 Giants refused to play, and if that's not a forfeit, I don't know what is.
+Face it, John McGraw, you supposed tough guy: You chickened out.)

 At Fenway's old wooden front doors, there are plaques for the ballpark itself, longtime owner Tom Yawkey, and Eddie Collins, who had been a Hall of Fame 2nd baseman for the Philadelphia Athletics and the White Sox, and was Yawkey’s close friend and the Sox' general manager when he died in 1951.